Riding a motorcycle in the rain brings out most people’s Inner Princess.

 It was late morning, sunny and still.

-Pat and I looked at the sky, looked at each other and chorused: RIDE!
+We looked at each other and shouted: RIDE!

-Pat rolled our lovely touring Thunderbird out of the garage, and we climbed aboard.
+Pat rolled our long silver Triumph Thunderbird out of the garage, and we climbed aboard.

-Roaring through the green hills of rural New Zealand, everything was perfect.
+Roaring through the green hills of the New Zealand countryside, conditions were perfect.

 These are the magical moments that riding a motorcycle as a couple offers — you’ve zoomed together through a portal into another world.

-Arriving at our biker-friendly café, we piled our riding gear up on the grass, and sat on a wooden bench under the apple tree.
+Arriving at our biker-friendly café, we piled our riding gear up on the grass, and relaxed at a wooden table in the shade of an apple tree.